davidkarim/florida_parks/README.md

 ```
 kubectl get svc
 ```
+Latest changes should be in Docker Hub.
 Deploy the pods and loadbalancer onto the Kubernetes cluster:

 ```
 # Deploy pods